Grocery-Management-System/Grocery-Management/README.md

 This project requires a local MySQL instance.
 Follow these steps to connect the application to your database:

-1. Environment Variables

-a.
-Open Run > Edit Configurations
+1. Open Run > Edit Configurations
-b.
-Select Add new...
+2. Select Add new...
 Application
-c.
-Ensure Java 25 is selected
+3. Ensure Java 25 is selected
-d.
-In main class, paste this:
+4. In main class, paste this:
 ### grocery.system.model.Main
-e.
-For security, the application retrieves database credentials via environment variables.
+5. For security, the application retrieves database credentials via environment variables.
 You must set these on your system for the connection to succeed:

 - DB_USER: Your MySQL username
 - DB_PASSWORD: Your MySQL password